Name

 - Regular users should be able to invoke shutdown.
 By including sudo configuration and a means to automatically restart the script with sudo, it becomes possible for users to conveniently invoke the script.

-- To perform backups and other tasks that are best run individually without other services interfering, directory
+- To perform backups and other tasks that are best run individually

 /usr/lib/mahalt.d